wp-plugins/chcounter-widget/readme.txt

 **Version 1.1.2**, *25-February-2008*

 - Took out automatic uninstallation upon plugin deactivation
-- NEW Feature: option to uninstall it upon plugin deactivation
+- NEW: option to uninstall it upon plugin deactivation
 - Fixed a severe bug in 1.1.1 so that the widget was not displayed.

 **Version 1.1.1**, *25-February-2008*

-- Implemented uninstallation of the plugin upon deactivation.
+- NEW: Implemented uninstallation of the plugin upon deactivation.
 - Version was deleted due to severe bug that caused the widget not to work.

 **Version 1.1**, *24-February-2008*

-- NEW Feature: option to set chCounter installation directory via the admin interface and simple sorting of parameters.
+- NEW: option to set chCounter installation directory via the admin interface and simple sorting of parameters.

 **Version 1.0**, *20-February-2008*